Police officer Policeman, policewoman, police constable

 1. Entry requirements

-Each police service has its own recruitment requirements, but the process is the same whichever service you choose.
+Each police force has its own recruitment rules, but the basic guidelines are the same.
 You'll need to:

 - be aged 18 or over